Tay Kewei: Career

 In February 2015, she joined the Finished With Fins campaign to pledge against consumption of shark's fin.

 In March 2015, she sang for the gala premiere of Disney movie Cinderella at the Mastercard Theatre at Marina Bay Sands.

 In April 2015, she sang for Singapore Day in Shanghai, at the memorial concert of Lee Kuan Yew, together with Dick Lee, Lee Weisong, Lee Sisong, Roy Li, Hossan Leong, Sebastian Tan and many other Singapore talents.

 In May 2015, she and Nathan Hartono hosted a series for Temasek Presents Jubilee at the Botanics, and she performed with Singapore Chinese Orchestra at the Botanic Gardens for a 3000 strong crowd.

 In June 2015, her television debut was for Channel U's docu-drama series "Wo Yao De Xing Fu" (Blissful Living), playing a university student who dreamt of being a singer.

 In July 2015, she and her husband Alfred Sim both made it to the final rounds of The Voice of China, but were not selected by the judges.

 In July 2015, she represented Singapore to perform at the Chengdu International Sister Cities Youth Music Festival, with cultural acts from all over the world.

 In August 2015, she and her husband Alfred Sim sang for Mediacorp's The Gift of Song "These Are The Days" for SG50, together with Farisha Ishak, Shabir, Sufie Rashid and Julie Tan, and performed the song at the 20th Compass Awards.

 In October 2015, she acted in her first English musical production "Beauty World", directed by Dick Lee, as cabaret girl Lily.

 In November 2015, she inks new record deal with Cross Ratio Entertainment.

-In December 2015, she represented Singapore for the China-ASEAN Friendship Concert in Beijing, and sung a bilingual version of "Home", written by Dick Lee.
+In December 2015, she represented Singapore for the China-ASEAN Friendship Concert in Beijing, and sang a bilingual version of "Home", written by Dick Lee.

 In May 2016, she starred in her first short film "To Another Me" by Temasek Polytechnic Final Year students, which was screened at the Singapore Discovery Centre in the "Singapore Stories" series.

 In May 2016, she performed at the Sentosa Ukulele Festival together with Daniel Ho, Sungha Jung and many other renowned ukulele players.

 In May 2016, she performed for SKII's Mother's Day VIP Event at the South Beach Hotel.

 In May 2016, she was awarded Ten Outstanding Young Persons Award by Junior Chamber International (JCI) Singapore under Cultural Achievement.